Pineapple Upside Down Cobbler for Two

 Pineapple upside down cobbler for two combines two classic desserts: pineapple upside down cake and an easy summer cobbler!
 This small batch dessert recipe combines juicy pineapple chunks and sweet maraschino cherries to make a gooey filling.
 And the tender cobbler top is the best of a buttery biscuit and sweet cake!

-It’s summer, which means it’s cobbler season!
-And I can think of no better flavor to showcase in a cobbler than a pineapple upside down cake.
-You have the sweet & sour pineapple chunks covered in caramel; delightfully sweet maraschino cherries; and the buttery soft cake – which turns into a pseudo-biscuit for the cobbler.
+It’s summer, which means it’s cobbler season.
+And I can think of no better flavor to showcase in a cobbler than pineapple, cherries, and butter!
+You have the sweet & sour pineapple chunks covered in caramel, delightfully sweet maraschino cherries, and the buttery soft biscuit cobbler top.

-With each bite, your senses are delighted with all of the flavors and textures.
-And if you close your eyes, you may think you’re taking a bite out of a cake!
-But, what may be the pièce de résistance – the gooey, caramel filling.
+With each bite, you get all the flavors and textures.
+If you close your eyes, you may think you’re taking a bite out of a cake, but what may be the pièce de résistance – the gooey, caramel fruit filling.

-You will have some juice left over and if you drink it straight from the bowl, I won’t judge! 🙂
+1. Strain the pineapple and save the juice!
+Canned pineapple is totally fine for the cobbler, and my recommendation is pineapple chunks for bite-sized pieces.
+You will have some juice left over and if you drink it straight from the bowl, I won’t judge. 🙂

-To your bowl of pineapple chunks, add the reserved juice, brown sugar, cornstarch, and salt.
-Give that a good stir then toss in your maraschino cherries.
-I slice mine in half for a better ratio of pineapple to cherry but feel free to leave yours whole.
+2. To your bowl of pineapple chunks, add the reserved juice, brown sugar, cornstarch, and salt.
+Give that a good stir, then toss in your maraschino cherries (you can also substitute fresh cherries).
+I slice mine in half for a better ratio of pineapple to cherry, but feel free to leave yours whole.

 Now that you have your filling ready – yes, it’s that easy – set it aside while you make the cobbler topping.

+Tip!
 Wondering what’s the best way to incorporate cold butter into flour?
-Use your fingers to mix!
+Use your fingers!
 This will allow you to press the butter into flat discs and make sure each piece is coated with flour.

 I find cobbler is best enjoyed the day it is baked and warm.
 You will want to let them cool for a few minutes (the filling will be hot like lava!).
 Add your favorite scoop of ice cream or whipped cream and let the flavor party begin!